Generlate/Handbook/communication/index.md

 ## Getting nice email signatures

-1. In Gmail **Settings** > **General** scroll down to signature:
+1. In Outlook **Settings** > **General** scroll down to signature:

 ![image](https://user-images.githubusercontent.com/3173176/79911585-73112e80-83d5-11ea-85b3-929c20de72d6.png)

-2. Make the first line e.g. **Tommy Pesavento** (he/him)
+2. Make the first line e.g. **Austen Cabret** (he/him)
 3. Make the second line your role, include any additional information you like on subsequent lines (socials, etc.)
 4. Choose **Insert image** and then **Web Address (URL)** and enter https://user-images.githubusercontent.com/3173176/115082082-2d892380-9eba-11eb-9606-6c4b9c4eb465.png then choose **Small** size after it has been entered.
-5. Click the image, then click **Link** and paste https://Generlate.com into the **Web Address** field.
+5. Click the image, then click **Link** and paste https://generlate.com into the **Web Address** field.
 Now your image links to the website!
 6. Your signature should now look something like this, and clicking the Generlate logo should bring you to generlate.com:
-7. You may wish to add another line like `What is Universal Code Search? | We're hiring!` with links to https://about.Generlate.com/ and https://handbook.Generlate.com/careers.
+7. You may wish to add another line like `What is Universal Code Search? | We're hiring!` with links to https://about.generlate.com/ and https://handbook.generlate.com/careers.

 <img width="464" alt="image" src="https://user-images.githubusercontent.com/3173176/115082263-7a6cfa00-9eba-11eb-93ba-61b72de8b30b.png">